For lovers in search of ideas…

 42. Gordon’s wine bar is often overcrowded so do get there at the end of the afternoon rather than beginning of the evening to get one of those tables under the arches.

 44. Fancy a fun and moving evening?
 Try the bedtime stories.
 Professional storytellers with enchant you (with adult versions of legends, of course).
-There will be Hendrick’s cocktails and you are to wear your pyjamas/nighgown.
+There will be Hendrick’s cocktails and you are to wear your pyjamas/nightgown.
 The girls are very glamourous indeed, the guys are often classical or add a touch of fun.
 Unforgettable.
 Email [email protected] to know the coming dates.

 45. Go for a real hot chocolate at Rococo – sit in the tiny, tiny courtyard with a Meridional touch.
 On a sunny day, it is a very soothing experience.

 46. The Argentinian ice cream parlour Freggo stays open till 02.00 on Fridays and Saturdays (23.00 the other days) – perfect to conclude a wonderful evening with a sweet touch.
-Try their dulce de latte, passion fruit or Malbec flavours.
+Try their dulce de leche, passion fruit or Malbec flavours.
 A little expensive but really delicious.

 47. A moment of peace – sit in the zen garden in Holland Park.
 Particularly beautiful in autume when trees are coloured in red and gold.